nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ![Oauth%20Authorize%20Code%20flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/Oauth%20Authorize%20Code%20flow.png)
 - As a one time activity, the client application will be registered in the OAuth server.
 The client will be given “client id” and “client secret” by the OAuth server
 - Step 1 - User clicks login button in the client application
-- Step 2 - Client application redirects the user to the OAuth server authorization pag
+- Step 2 - Client application redirects the user to the OAuth server authorization page to perform authentication.
+Required information like callback UR While redirecting the user to OAuth server, the client application also sends other

 ## Client credentials flow demo with Keycloak